Vanshiv46/SecurePass-Tool/README.md

-# SecurePass Tool
+# SecurePass Tool 🔐

 SecurePass is a simple cybersecurity project developed in Python.

-Features:
+## Features

-Password Strength Checker
+- Password Strength Checker
-Password Encryption using SHA-256
+- Password Encryption using SHA-256

-Author:
+- Beginner cybersecurity tool

+## Technologies Used

+- Python
+- Hashlib
+- Regex

+## Author

 Vanshiv Garg
+B.Tech CSE
 IIIT Una

+## How to Run

+Run the program using:

+python securepass.py